• Skip to primary navigation

 measure in between fence posts for chicken coop

-If you’re planning on using the chicken wire fencing for underground protection, then you’ll want to measure the area of the bottom of the coop where the fence will ultimately be placed.
 If you want to install the fencing throughout the yard or inside the coop to separate some chicken from each other, you’ll want to place posts at the corners of where you want to install the fence and then measure between those posts.
 Lastly, if you want the fencing inside of the coop to structure it into separate rooms for egg-laying practices, then you’ll want to measure in between the walls and figure out the spacing of where the fencing will work the best.

 Measuring the exact area of where you plan to put the fencing can help you to figure out how much fencing you’ll need and whether you’ll be able to choose one type of fencing over the other based on financial factors.